SimonMaracine/resource-manager/README.md

 ## A tiny resource manager library written for myself

 It is heavily inspired by [EnTT](https://github.com/SimonMaracine/entt)'s resource management, which sadly doesn't fully suit my needs.
 That's why I wrote my own library.
+It requires at least C++17.

 This library is header-only.
 But you can still use CMake to cleanly integrate it into your CMake project.
 Type this into the command line to add the repository: